ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 Aggregation Packets (APs) enable the reduction of packetization overhead for small NAL units, such as most of the non-ACL NAL units, which are often only a few octets in size.

 Aggregation packets MAY be used to wrap multiple NAL units belonging to the same access unit in a single RTP payload.
-The first two bytes of the AP MUST contain the RTP payload header.
+The first two bytes of an AP MUST contain the RTP payload header.
 The NAL unit type (NUT) for the NAL unit header contained in the RTP payload header MUST be equal to 56, which falls in the unspecified range of the NAL unit types defined in {{ISO.IEC.23090-5}}.
-The AP MAY contain a conditional v3c-tile-id field.
-The AP MUST contain two or more aggregation units.
-The structure of the AP is shown in {{fig-aggregation-packet}}.
+An AP MAY contain a conditional v3c-tile-id field.
+An AP MUST contain two or more aggregation units.
+The structure of an AP is shown in {{fig-aggregation-packet}}.

 ~~~
    0                   1                   2                   3